More about Cripps

 The weekend before your contract starts, the current trainees will organise a get-together meal for the new group.
 You’ll also come to our lively ‘end of quarter’ drinks.
 These are either held in-house or at a nearby venue.
 Everyone is invited so it’s a great opportunity to meet new people and have fun.

-Trainees usually start in mid-September.
+Trainees usually start in September.
 You’ll experience four different seats over the course of your contract.
-Most of these will be based in Tunbridge Wells but one seat is usually located at Kings Hill.
+These will be based both in our Tunbridge Wells and Kings Hill offices.

-We’ll be in touch before your contract starts to ask which areas of the law interest you most.
+We’ll be in touch before your contract starts to give you a choice in which seats you take, we want this to be your training contract.
 We’ll do our best to arrange seats in these particular areas but it depends on the availability of supervisors and how busy each department is.